Gone are the days when blogging was just a place to share your thoughts. Blogs are big money-makers, but only for those who monetize them properly.

 You can choose an ebook that sells really well, charges a good amount, and gives you a large percentage of each sale.
 That way, all of the work is already done for you, and you just need to promote it on your blog.

 A great way to monetize your blog is to look for sponsored post opportunities.

-There are companies out there who will not only send you a free product to try, but will also pay you to publish a review.
+There are companies out there who will not only send you a free product to try but will also pay you to publish a review.

-Right when a product launches (or even before), companies want to get a good buzz going about their product.
+When a product launches (or even before), companies want to get a good buzz going about their product.
 That’s where you come in.